-Admins can also use the global settings in quarantine policies to customize the sender's display name, disclaimer text in different languages, and the company logo that's used in quarantine notifications.
+Admins can also use the global settings in quarantine policies to customize quarantine notifications in up to three languages, and to customize the sender and logo that's used.
 For instructions, see Configure global quarantine notification settings.

-By default, messages that are quarantined as high confidence phishing, malware, by mail flow rules (also known as transport rules), or Safe Attachments policies in Defender for Office 365 are only available to admins (by default, the AdminOnlyAccessPolicy quarantine policy is used).
-For more information, see Manage quarantined messages and files as an admin in EOP.
+By default, messages that are quarantined as high confidence phishing by anti-spam policies, malware by anti-malware policies or Safe Attachments, or by mail flow rules (also known as transport rules) are available only to admins.
+For more information, see the table at Find and release quarantined messages as a user in EOP.

 Quarantine notifications for messages sent to distribution groups or mail-enabled security groups are sent to all group members.

 Quarantine notifications for messages sent to Microsoft 365 Groups are sent to all group members only if the Send copies of group conversations and events to group members setting is turned on.

 When users receive a quarantine notification, the following information is available for each quarantined message:

 - Sender: The email address of the sender of the quarantined message.

 - Subject: The Subject line of the quarantined message.

 - Date: The date/time that the message was quarantined in UTC.

 The actions that are available for messages in the quarantine notification depends on why the message was quarantined and the permissions in the associated quarantine policy.
 For more information, see Quarantine policy permission details.